Complementary treatments may be used alongside epilepsy medicines. They don’t replace epilepsy medicines.

 Where can I find more information about complementary treatments?

-NHS choices has more information about acupuncture.
+The NHS website has more information about acupuncture.

 The Federation of Holistic Therapists has more information about aromatherapy.